Resilient Energy Platform

 The guidebook is organized into chapters that guide readers through the resilience planning process as shown above.
 Each chapter focuses on a specific topic and presents the basic concepts, a brief planning guide, and activities to support planning.
 These resources facilitate the step-by-step power sector resilience planning process and enables readers to:

-Identify necessary energy systems and resources, gaps and vulnerabilities, and impacts of power system failure.
+Identify necessary energy systems and resources, gaps and vulnerabilities, and impacts of system failure

 Enact Enabling Policies